+We don’t sell just anything.
+Really.
 Everything in our stores has to meet our established quality standards, or we don’t carry it.
-You can get lots of details on our Quality Standards page , but here are a few highlights:
+You can get lots of details on our Quality Standards, but here are a few highlights:

-No synthetic nitrates added to meat
+No synthetic nitrates added to meat.

-- Over 50 banned body care ingredients
+100 + banned body care ingredients and counting.

-Wild-caught seafood rated for sustainability
+Wild-caught seafood rated for sustainability.

-Responsibly farmed seafood
+Responsibly farmed seafood.

+So, how do we decide what we do and don’t sell?
+It’s the job of the experts on our Quality Standards team to review ingredients or production methods, and they really dig into the details.
+They want to know why it’s used, what’s the purpose and if it’s necessary.
+They turn to scientific and medical studies, government reports, industry technical experts, manufacturers and others to guide their work.
 Because they know that Whole Foods Market’s standards not only influence what goes on our store shelves, but also influence the way that food is grown, processed and regulated around the world, they take their responsibility very seriously.

+They’re also keenly aware that every decision they make impacts our customers.
+But unlike many other stores, we consider ourselves buying agents for our shoppers, not sales agents for manufacturers.
 And sometimes Whole Foods Market has to make some hard calls — like not selling red-rated seafood — because it’s the right thing to do even if it might cost us some sales.

 Developing standards isn’t a simple process, but it’s important to get it right.
 When we established standards for animal welfare, for example, we brought ranchers, producers, scientists and animal welfare advocates to the table so we could all learn from each other.
 It took hard work, and lots of meetings, but the resulting animal welfare standards changed the industry and improved the lives of farm animals.